optimumcat/character_register/README.md

 # character_register

 Store the information about your roleplaying game characters in a database with API calls.
-The true goal of this project is to experiment with and learn more about Terraform and Kubernetes.
+This project uses Terraform and Kubernetes to get fast and safe deployments, and to serve as a reusable and portable pattern for future projects.

 ## Overview